Flying-foxes: questions and answers

 How can members of the public manage flying-fox roosts?

 All members of the public may undertake low impact activities at roosts according to the ‘Code of practice—Low impact activities affecting flying-fox roosts’.
-Low impact activities are mulching, mowing or weeding under or near roost trees, and/or minor trimming of roost trees.
+Low impact activities are mulching, mowing watering, or weeding under or near roost trees, minor trimming of roost trees, and installation, maintenance and removal of infrastructure.

 Members of the public and corporate bodies such as schools, body corporates and the like may apply for a FFRMP to manage flying-fox roosts on their own properties.
-The FFRMP holder has a number of actions at its disposal including destroying a roost, dispersing the roost, or modifying a part of the roost through tree trimming and/or removal of roost trees.
+The FFRMP holder has a number of actions at its disposal including destroying a roost, dispersing the roost, or disturbing the roost e.g. using water sprinklers to create a buffer or modifying a part of the roost through tree trimming and/or removal of roost trees.

 Are local governments permitted to use lethal measures to manage flying-fox roosts?

-Since the commencement of the current framework, councils have generally approached flying-fox roost management in a well-considered and deliberate manner, finding the balance point where community well-being is protected and flying-fox sustainability and welfare is not threatened.
+No. Local governments have generally approached flying-fox roost management in a well-considered and deliberate manner, finding the balance point where community expectations are met whilst not threatening flying-fox conservation and welfare.

 How does the government ensure conservation of flying-foxes?